-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Valsartán Combix 160 mg Film-Coated Tablets
+Valsartan Combix 160 mg Film-Coated Tablets EFG

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-6. Contents of the package and additional information
+Contents of the pack

-Do not take Valsartán Combix:
+Do not take Valsartan Combix:

 Warnings and precautions